epam/edp-install/openshift/cicd/examples/routing between frontend and backend/Readme.md

-# Installing and configuring ingress controller in Openshift
+# Orginizing routing between frontend and backend based on Nginx.

 ## Prerequisites